brigada-mx/backend/README.md

 To decrypt env vars in `env.dev` and run dev, execute `./dev.sh`.
 To see which containers are running, run `docker-compose ps`.
 To stop all containers, run `docker-compose stop`.

-To blow containers away and build them from scratch, use `docker-compose rm` and then `./dev.sh`.
+To blow containers away and build them from scratch, use `docker-compose rm` then `./dev.sh`.

 ## Deploy
 For devs only.
 Run `./build.sh`.
 This will decrypt production env vars and build the `backend_base` and `nginx` images.
-Tag and push these images to [ECR](https://us-west-2.console.aws.amazon.com/ecs/home?region=us-west-2#/repositories/), and then deploy from the AWS ElasticBeanstalk console.
+Tag and push these images to [ECR](https://us-west-2.console.aws.amazon.com/ecs/home?region=us-west-2#/repositories/), then deploy from the AWS Elastic Beanstalk console.

 ~~~sh
 # log in